GSA/digitalgov.gov/content/about/style-guide.md

 * The first word in a sentence
 * An official title for or name of something (e.g., Federal Bureau of Investigation, U.S. Agency for International Development (USAID))

-### Publication titles

-Blogs, magazines, books, etc. are in normal text (i.e., no italics or underlining).
-Ideally, the titles will be linked to the work that is being referenced.

-### Courtesy and professional titles

-On first reference, introduce people by their first and last names without a courtesy title (e.g., Mr., Mrs., Miss, Ms., Sir, Madam, Dr.).

-If a person's gender isn't clear from their first name (e.g., Chris, Pat, Lesley, Jean), make this clear by referring to them by the appropriate pronoun after the first reference.

 ### Content titles and headers

 #### Format